melting-cheese/On-the-Spectrum/question.md

 ## 141
 ## 147
 I enjoy playing a different age than what I technically am.
+## 152
+I enjoy it when my partner plays or acts like a pet animal (dog, cat, pony, etc.)
 ## 156
 I enjoy keeping my partner as a pet: providing them with a cage, feeding them out of a bowl, petting/caressing them, etc.
 ## 157